 That is where risk factors come in.
 According to the authors of the study, a risk factor precedes the onset of a condition and is also associated with a heightened likelihood of the condition developing.
 As Dixon puts it, risk factors increase the likelihood of your contracting a disease; knowing the cause means that you definitively know what went wrong.

 Classification vs. diagnosis

 Diagnosis is doctors’ professional shorthand that lets others know what they believe is going on with a patient, Davis explains.
 On the other hand, classification refers to a group of diagnoses.
 Thus, depression is a diagnosis that is classified as an affective disorder.
-Try these 18 tiny tricks that can make you smarter.

 Disease vs. illness

 These are closely related, but you can tell them apart this way, according to the study authors:

 - A disease is the specific pathology or malfunctioning of a body part.

 An illness is a person’s reaction to the disease.